-A rate of 15% against each agency's Suppression and Non-Specific Support total (not to exceed a maximum of \$350,000 per calendar year) has been negotiated for calendar year 2012.
+A rate of 15% against each agency's Suppression and Non-Specific Support total (not to exceed a maximum of \$350,000 per calendar year) has been negotiated for calendar year 2013 with the exception of aviation resources.
+For out of state use of State-contracted aviation resources, the full 15% administrative rate, without a cap, will apply.